francisywk/mirai-metro/content/wiki/airport-line.md

       content: 28.8 km/h (18 mph)
 ---

-The **Airport Line** (Code **A**) is a rapid transit line in the Mirai Metro system.
-It links City Loop CBD with the Mirai City Airport and the United Cities Headquarters.
+The **Airport Line** (Code **A**) is a rapid transit line in the [Mirai Metro](/wiki/mirai-metro "Mirai Metro") system.
+It links City Loop CBD with the Mirai City Airport and the United Cities Headquarters in Redstone Valley.
+It is the only line in the system that offers express through service, and, with a total of 5 stations, it is the line with the least amount of stations on the network.

 <br>